NillionNetwork/nillion-docs/docs/nada-by-example/first-program.md

 ### Inputs

 An `Input` is a value provided to a Nada program by a specific party.
-Inputs are wrapped with one of the following `Public` or `Secret` data types:
+Inputs are wrapped with one of the following `Public` or `Secret` modes:

 | `Public`                | `Secret`                |
 | ----------------------- | ----------------------- |